hashicorp/terraform-provider-azurerm/website/docs/r/lab_service_lab.html.markdown

 * `admin_user` - (Required) An `admin_user` block as defined below.

-* `create_option` - (Required) The create option to indicate what Lab Service Lab VMs are created from.
-Possible values are `Image` and `TemplateVM`.
-Changing this forces a new resource to be created.

 * `image_reference` - (Required) An `image_reference` block as defined below.

 * `sku` - (Required) A `sku` block as defined below.

-* `usage_quota` - (Required) The initial quota allocated to each Lab Service Lab user.
-This value must be formatted as an ISO 8601 string.

 * `additional_capability_gpu_drivers_installed` - (Optional) Is flagged to pre-install dedicated GPU drivers?
 Defaults to `false`.
 Changing this forces a new resource to be created.

+* `create_option` - (Optional) The create option to indicate what Lab Service Lab VMs are created from.
+Possible values are `Image` and `TemplateVM`.
+Defaults to `Image`.
+Changing this forces a new resource to be created.

 * `non_admin_user` - (Optional) A `non_admin_user` block as defined below.

 * `shared_password_enabled` - (Optional) Is the shared password enabled with the same password for all user VMs?
 Defaults to `false`.
 Changing this forces a new resource to be created.

+* `usage_quota` - (Optional) The initial quota allocated to each Lab Service Lab user.
+Defaults to `PT0S`.
+This value must be formatted as an ISO 8601 string.

 ---